-The Trinity Out-Reach Center of Hope was founded in 2012 to assist those in Anderson County who have recently lost their housing and have no-where else to go.
+Tennessee Out-Reach Center for Homeless was founded in 2012 to assist those in Anderson County who have recently lost their housing and have no-where else to go.
 Though we are trying to grow and offer more assistance to help those in need, TORCH is a very small organization, and the only one of our kind in Anderson County.
 Demand for our assistance is very high.
 We are currently experiencing an extremely large number of people who are reporting that they are living outside or in their cars.

 In order to help us help you faster we ask that you review this paper work and, if you feel you might qualify for services, to continue by filling out our application form.
 Below are some of the services we currently offer and their qualifications.